dmitriilezine/AzureSecureAdministration/DeploymentOutline.md

 **Note on Resource Group strategy:** The deployment of the solution is broken down into multiple components.
 You can deploy all solution components into a single Resource Group, can deploy into combination of Resource Groups or can deploy each into its own Reosurce Group.
-This is design choice.

-**RG Recommendation** - deploy each component into its own Resource Group.
+This is design choice. **RG Recommendation** - deploy each component into its own Resource Group.
 This way you can delete RG and not affect other solution compoenents (as long as there is no dependency...).
 Also different RBAC can be assigned to individal RGs, if such is required by design.
 You might have as many as dozen or more resource groups associaited with this solution (if chose to use separate components).
 Come up with good naming strategy to quickly identify all RGs and their purpose.
 For example using this naming template Rg-ADDS-"solution component"-Lab, you will have RGs like
 Rg-ADDS-StorageAccounts-Lab, Rg-ADDS-AKVADE-Lab, Rg-ADDS-vNet-Lab, Rg-ADDS-ADDS-Lab etc

 ##
 > **Azure Privileged Access Workstation (Azure PAW)**
-- > All of the below deployments have been done from the Azure PAW that was introduced in the [Solution Overview](SolutionOverview.md).
+- > All of the below deployments have been done/tested from the Azure PAW that was introduced in the [Solution Overview](SolutionOverview.md).
 - > Azure PAW should be used for prodcution, pre-prod and test deployments that lead to production implementation.
 Azure PAW should be used to manage Azure Control Plane, ADDS and Tier 0 applications.
 - > Standard prodcutivity device can be used for proof of concept deployments.
   > Standard productivity/dev device can be used for development/refactoring of the ARM templates, DSC and PowerShell code
 ##
-:mega: All deployments have been tested for deployment with Subscription Contributor RBAC.
-Lower level RBAC was not used for any of the deployments.
-Lower level RBAC would require RBAC specific testing.

-:mega: All deployments have been tested in US West 2 and US South Central only.

 ## Use the following steps to deploy Secure Management Solution for Azure Virtual Datacenter (Azure Components)